goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 Whether you're looking to mine a single cryptocurrency solo, create a private pool for friends and family, or launch a public mining pool compatible with NiceHash, cloud mining, or MRR (MiningRigRentals), we offer comprehensive solutions tailored to your needs.
 Our Yiimp mining pool setup services support multiple coins and algorithms, ensuring seamless blockchain integration and high-performance mining operations.

-## Custom Blockchain Development and Yiimp Mining Pool Coding Services for Freelancers and Independent Contractors
+## Custom Blockchain Development and Yiimp Mining Pool Coding Services As Freelancers and Independent Contractors

 We specialize in customized blockchain projects, including Yiimp mining pool modifications, algorithm integrations, and cryptocurrency forking.
 Compatible with Linux-based Ubuntu operating systems: 16.04, 18.04, 20.04, 22.04, and 24.04.